Louis Auguste Joseph Desrousseaux

 Desrousseaux produced many works on new plant species, creating 414 new records.

 In 1828, botanist Augustin Pyramus de Candolle (DC.) published Rousseauxia, a genus of flowering plants from Madagascar, belonging to the family Melastomataceae and named in honour of Louis Auguste Joseph Desrousseaux.

+In addition to his industrial activities, he was interested in botany, particularly ferns, and participated in the writing of volume IV of Jean-Baptiste de Lamarck's Encyclopédie botanique and in the Botanique volumes of the Encyclopédie méthodique.
+He was a member of the Société linnéenne de Paris.
+Working on many unknown species, he is the author of 414 new descriptions.
+He bought the Château de Vandières in 1816 that his family still lives in.